Aplopio/django_gapps_oauth2_login/README.md

 Once the user is authenticated, a signal is raised <b>`redirect_user_loggedin_via_oauth2`</b>.

-You will have to hook up appropriate receivers for these signals
+All you will have to hook up appropriate receivers for these signals

 More here: http://wimprint.com/~vivek/log-52 and https://developers.google.com/api-client-library/python/guide/aaa_oauth